 Erasmus students pay at their home insitution.

 Payments can be made in Euro by bank transfer, online via bank card (with 3% surcharge) or cash at IBS's cash office.
 Please make sure that your name is included in the bank transfer receipt and IBS receives the full fee (most banks charge commission).
-If possible inform us about your payment at firstname.lastname@example.org.
+If possible inform us about your payment at email@example.com.

-On the online application form you can indicate your wish to stay in the Residence Hall.
+On the online application form, you can indicate your wish to stay in the Residence Hall.
 After you submit the online form the Residence Hall Manager will contact you by email.
 You can find more details on the Residence Hall application process on our website.
 Please note that you can secure your room booking only with the payment of the rental fee so please pay as soon as you receive the information email sent by the Residence Hall contact person.

 Optional work placement in the sixth semester of your studies is an excellent opportunity for testing your strengths, showing your teeth and more often than not, finding your workplace.
 In recent years, close to 40 per cent of our students have found a job upon graduation at their placement organisation.